BME-MIT-IET/iet-hf2021-regression/doc/ManualTesting.md

-  the idea is to combine 2 libraries from the repository and see if they work together or not.So all the test cases scenarios are the following: the function takes an array & x as a parameter, first it sorts the array using a sorting algorithm from the sort library then it searches for x in the sorted array using a searching algorithm from the search library
+  the idea is to combine 2 libraries from the repository and see if they work together or not.So all the test cases scenarios are the following: the function takes an array & x as a parameter, first it sorts the array using a sorting algorithm from the sort library then it searches for x in the sorted array using a searching algorithm from the search library.Finally we need to assert & compare the result with the expected output that i already initialized.

 Results: